Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 The :mod:`qiskit.algorithms` module was originally built on top of the :mod:`qiskit.opflow` library and the :class:`~qiskit.utils.QuantumInstance` utility.
-The development of the :mod:`~qiskit.primitives` introduced a higher level execution paradigm, with the ``Estimator`` for computation of expectation values for observables, and ``Sampler`` for executing circuits and returning probability distributions.
+The development of the :mod:`~qiskit.primitives` introduced a higher-level execution paradigm, with the ``Estimator`` for computation of expectation values for observables, and ``Sampler`` for executing circuits and returning probability distributions.
 These tools allowed to refactor the :mod:`qiskit.algorithms` module, and deprecate both :mod:`qiskit.opflow` and :class:`~qiskit.utils.QuantumInstance`.